bsnes-emu/bsnes/README.md

 To remove higan's configuration:

  1. Press Win+R to open the Run dialog
- 2. Type `%APPDATA%` and press Enter to open the folder where higan's configuration data lives
+ 2. Type `%LOCALAPPDATA%` and press Enter to open the folder where higan's configuration data lives
  3. Delete the subdirectories named `icarus` and `higan` if they exist.